 General Contracting $3,000 - $25,000 $3,000 - $25,000

-So: a single missed HVAC call at a $1,500 average ticket value and a 35% close rate represents $525 in expected immediate revenue.
-That is Layer One.
+So a single missed HVAC call at a $1,500 average ticket and a 35% close rate represents $525 in expected immediate revenue.
+That's Layer One.

-A customer who books a service call is not a one-time transaction.
-They are a relationship with a statistical trajectory.
+That caller you didn't answer is not a one-time transaction.
+They're a relationship with a statistical trajectory.

-In HVAC, a residential client who books once and has a positive experience will return for:
+In HVAC, a residential client who books once and has a positive experience returns for:

 • Annual maintenance agreements ($150 to $300 per year)